medinajorge/Marine_species_classification/README.md

 ## Getting Started

-Ensure you have replaced the default `dataset.csv` and `metadata.csv` files in the `data` directory with your specific datasets.
+Replace the `dataset.csv` and `metadata.csv` files in the `data` directory with your specific datasets.

 ### dataset.csv